shikon/shikon.github.io/_posts/2021-04-11-designing_business_card.md

 ## Stock icons

 I think adding icons are visually pleasing and is straight to the point.
 So instead of "just" putting my email on the card, I want to prefix it with an icon.
-Since I don't want to reinvent the wheel, I looked for these basic icons such as email, phone, LinkedIn and blog.
-Since I want to use this professionally I had to make sure I wasn't stealing these icons, so I opted to use the site which had the icons under [CCA 4.0](https://fontawesome.com/license), which I downloaded and imported into the PCB design software as-is.
+Since I don't want to reinvent the wheel, I looked for basic icons such as email, phone, LinkedIn and blog.
+Because I want to use this  kind of professionally I had to make sure I wasn't stealing these icons.
+I opted to use fontawesome icons.
+The icons can be downloaded as SVG under [CCA 4.0](https://fontawesome.com/license).
+These were then imported into the PCB design software as-is.

 ## PCB design software